 The Possum Kingdom Complex wildfires burned 126,000 acres and destroyed 168 homes.
 In east Texas alone, the loss of forest product due to wildfire was estimated to be in the billions of dollars.
 (Huffman, 2012)

 In 2011, the state of Texas experienced extremely abundant and costly wildfires and were forced to declare a state of emergency in the entire state of Texas.
-There were record breaking high temperatures, very low humidity, and precipitation changes as a result of La Niña in the winter of 2010.
+There were record-breaking high temperatures, very low humidity, and precipitation changes as a result of La Niña in the winter of 2010.
 According to NOAA’s Climate Prediction Center, La Niña is the period in the El Niño Southern Oscillation (ENSO) where sea surface temperatures are lower than normal in the equatorial Pacific.
 This can disrupt the normal climate patterns generally leading to drier conditions across the Southern Plains and the Southeastern United States.(CPC)

 Fuel Mapping: